 “Well, Tinée and I have been reviewing the computer logs and we have been unable to find anything since the black-out.”
 Ailette paused while she caressed her head’s blue feathers.
 “That might explain why the doors did not automatically seal.”

 “Yes, we still need to figure out why the back-up system did not back up.”
 Tinée followed Ailette's thoughts.

 “A failure on the back-up system is very unlikely, given its redundancy.
-Our next step is to take a look at it so we can confirm or reject a malfunction...”
+Our next step is to investigate it so we can confirm or reject a malfunction...”
 Tinée looked at Ailette who nodded at her.

 “OK.
 Tinée, Ailette and Taukhe you can continue working on this hypothesis.
 Isère, Harz, Kolenté and Taurion get some rest.
 Elgon and Rokel go to the control room and see if you can view the status of the asteroid's launch.
 The rest of us will inspect the mass driver and see if we find the root cause.
 Let's meet again in the next cycle.”

 Everybody left the room and headed to their respective work zones.
-Iset's squad took their space suits from the charging units, donned them, and went to the center of the wheel.
+Iset's squad took another space suits from the charging units, donned them, and went to the center of the wheel.
 Weightless, they floated to the exchange zone.
-Nysa, a feathered technician, pressed a red button and all the air of the area went away.
+Nysa, one of the technicians, pressed a red button and all the air of the area went away.

 “Let's move.”
 Iset led her team and pressed another button, close to the hatch, to open it.